nea/MarkdownViewerPlusPlus/README.md

 ## Latest Versions
 * 0.3.0
-  * Added an option to synchronize the vertical scroll bars based on the scrolled ratio (not content)
+  * Added an option to synchronize vertical scrolling from the editor to the viewer (based on the scrolled ratio, not content)
 * 0.2.2
   * Changed *GetText* method to support growing text lengths (lead to crashes)
 * 0.2.1